midhaworks/EVA5-Avnish/S15-FinalAssignment/readme.md

 ## Learnings:
 1. Lack of experience and skills with Pytorch, Transfer Learning initially caused delays for me to start, despite keen interest.
 However, having gone through the source code and understanding each of the models in detail was key here, which i could better imagine after having searched for many more articles on YoloV3, and once the code was understood better, it has given me good confidence, where in pytorch skills really did not matter much, could figure out those aspects quickly once the framework was in mind that worked!
 Learning here was to delve into model code and understanding structure of the model in detail is key, and next time i should focus on that aspect early on to complete the work at hand faster.

 2. Been stretched on time due to my startup's work that is also demanding in these weeks.
 It was a bit stressful not being able to progress as i had no idea how transfer learning was done, that too for such complex models like YoloV3 & PlaneRCNN.
-May be some basic training / coding assignments upfront on how weights are transferred or how models can be reused from other models, etc could have been useful to show the way forward.
+May be some basic training / coding assignments upfront on how weights are transferred or how models can be reused from other models, etc. could have been useful to show the way forward.
 Somehow during these weeks, the entire group became uncommunicative, may be because it was an individual assignment, but had group members been communicative or helpful to others to share how these basic things are done (like custom model creation or transferring weights), it could have helped other members to get started earlier on & done much more.